JoeGit42/simple-calendar/README.md

 - 2020-12-04 ADD: Support for international public holiday
 - 2020-12-04 ADD: Support for background images (you can fake transparent effect with this)
 - 2020-12-11 ADD: Support for private holidays.
+- 2021-01-07 CHG: Emojis are changed to icons from https://www.streamlineicons.com (great collection of thousands of icons)